levelarts-studio/cte-docs/content/imc-docs/modules/unit-4/_index.md

 ---

 <div class="hx:mt-1 hx:text-gray-500 hx:text-lg">
-  Game Art Foundations
+  Intro to Blender — Modeling Your Prop
 </div>

-This unit introduces students to the foundations of game art production.
-Students learn key elements of art and design that support asset creation, including color theory, silhouettes, and readability.
-They also begin working in 3D using Blender, creating and exporting a simple prop while comparing 2D and 3D workflows.
+This unit introduces students to **Blender**, the industry-standard 3D software they will use throughout the pathway.
+Students learn the interface, basic navigation, and essential tools for creating 3D objects.
+By the end, they will model and render a **low-poly version of the prop** they designed in Unit 3.

 {{< callout type="info" >}}
-This is the first **hands-on production unit**.
-Students create their first 3D game asset and practice moving between 2D and 3D workflows.
+This unit bridges **2D concept art** and **3D modeling**.
+By the end, students will see their first original prop design come to life as a 3D object.
 {{< /callout >}}

 ## Topics Covered
-- Elements of art and design for game assets (color theory, silhouettes, readability)
-- Introduction to 3D space and navigation in Blender
+- Blender interface and workspace basics
-- Creating and exporting a basic 3D prop
+- Viewport navigation and hotkeys
+- Mesh editing: extrude, scale, rotate, move
-- Comparing 2D and 3D workflows
+- Topology and UV unwrapping basics
+- Intro to texturing and simple material setup
+- Rendering simple turntables of models

 ## Assignments
 {{< cards >}}
-  {{< card link="/imc-docs/modules/unit-4/a1" title="(A4.1) Color Theory & Readability" >}}
+  {{< card link="/imc-docs/modules/unit-4/a1" title="(A4.1) Blender Interface" >}}
-  {{< card link="/imc-docs/modules/unit-4/a2" title="(A4.2) Silhouettes in Game Design" >}}
+  {{< card link="/imc-docs/modules/unit-4/a2" title="(A4.2) Basic Modeling Exercises" >}}
-  {{< card link="/imc-docs/modules/unit-4/a3" title="(A4.3) Intro to Blender Navigation" >}}
+  {{< card link="/imc-docs/modules/unit-4/a3" title="(A4.3) Modeling Your Prop" >}}
-  {{< card link="/imc-docs/modules/unit-4/a4" title="(A4.4) Create & Export a Basic 3D Prop" >}}
+  {{< card link="/imc-docs/modules/unit-4/a4" title="(A4.4) Topology, UVs & Texturing" >}}
-  {{< card link="/imc-docs/modules/unit-4/a5" title="(A4.5) Compare 2D & 3D Workflows" >}}
+  {{< card link="/imc-docs/modules/unit-4/a5" title="(A4.5) Prop Render & Portfolio Upload" >}}
 {{< /cards >}}

 ## Learning Report

 **Objectives**
-- Apply color theory, silhouettes, and readability principles to game art
-- Navigate 3D space and tools in Blender
+- Navigate Blender’s workspace and tools with confidence
+- Apply mesh editing tools to create simple 3D geometry
+- Demonstrate understanding of clean topology and UVs
+- Apply basic textures and materials to a 3D model
-- Model, texture, and export a simple 3D prop
+- Render and present a prop in the portfolio
-- Compare the benefits and challenges of 2D vs 3D workflows

 **Materials**
-- Sketchbook or digital drawing tool
-- Classroom computers with Blender and Krita installed
+- Classroom computers with Blender installed
+- Drawing/prop design sheet from Unit 3
-- Reference images for props and silhouettes
+- Notebook or digital journal for notes and sketches

 **Assessment**
-Students demonstrate mastery through digital sketches, silhouette studies, and completion of a simple 3D prop exported from Blender.
-Work is critiqued for readability, design clarity, and technical accuracy.
+Students demonstrate mastery by producing a low-poly model of their original prop, with clean topology, UVs, and a basic textured render uploaded to their portfolio.

 **Activities**
-Students begin with 2D design exercises (silhouettes, color schemes), then move into Blender for 3D navigation.
-They build a simple prop (e.g., crate, lamp, or tool) and export it.
-The unit concludes with a reflection comparing 2D and 3D asset workflows.
+Students practice navigation and tool use through short guided exercises.
+They block out their prop in simple geometry, refine it with clean topology, unwrap UVs, and apply textures.
+They then render a turntable or screenshot for their portfolio.

 ## Education Standards

-The following standards are drawn from the **[2024 AME Industry Skills Framework](https://docs.google.com/document/d/1ThwCnxPBgFsFeWkcRfRSsjtwC0ePxsqy/edit?usp=sharing&ouid=113094467559066742351&rtpof=true&sd=true)**.
+The following standards are drawn from the **[2024 AME Industry Skills Framework](https://docs.google.com/document/d/1ThwCnxPBgFsFeWkcRfRSsjtwC0ePxsqy/edit?usp=sharing&ouid=113094467559066742351&rtpof=true&sd=true)**:

-- **1.4** — Apply principles of art, design, and composition to creative works.
+- **1.4** — Apply principles of art, design, and composition to creative works
-- **2.2** — Correctly use industry-appropriate terminology.
-- **5.2** — Solve creative challenges, accept critique, and apply feedback.
-- **7.2** — Work collaboratively and follow through as a team member.
+- **4.3** — Use job-specific hardware/software for workflows and content delivery
+- **4.5** — Apply rendering and exporting techniques to meet standards
-- **10.3** — Visualize ideas using storytelling, sketching, or other creative methods.
+- **10.3** — Visualize ideas through sketching, iteration, and modeling
-- **16.1** — Identify tools and equipment and their functions.
+- **17.5** — Model digital props and create orthographic/turntable views